Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Conclusions

 \section{Conclusions}

-In this work we have presented {\tt Rapster}, a new open source {\tt python} software to carry out rapid simulations of the dynamical assembly of BBHs in dense star clusters.

-The code takes into account most physical processes relevant to dynamical assembly, including two-, three-, and four-body interactions, and treats them in a semi-analytic manner as described in Sec.~\ref{sec:Dynamics}.
-Simulating a typical star cluster with {\tt Rapster} takes just a few seconds, and the simulation time scales with the mass of the cluster.
+In this work we have presented {\tt Rapster}, a new open source {\tt Python} software to carry out rapid simulations of the dynamical assembly of BBHs in dense massive star clusters.
+The code takes into account most physical processes relevant to dynamical assembly, including two-, three-, and four-body interactions, and treats them in a semianalytic manner as described in Sec.~\ref{sec:Dynamics}.
+Simulating a typical globular cluster with {\tt Rapster} takes just a few seconds, and the simulation time scales with the mass of the cluster.

+One important limitation of the code is that we neglect original BBHs and BH-star binaries, and their formation through isolated binary evolution.
+According to observations in the local Universe, the majority of massive stars in young stellar clusters that collapse into BHs tend to form in binaries~\cite{2012ASPC..465..284S,2017ApJS..230...15M}.
+One way of including original binaries is to use a rapid population synthesis code for field binaries, such as {\tt COMPAS}~\cite{COMPASTeam:2021tbl}, {\tt COSMIC}~\cite{Breivik:2019lmt}, {\tt MOBSE}~\cite{Giacobbo:2017qhh}, or {\tt POSYDON}~\cite{Fragos:2022jik} (among others), to evolve binary stars.
+While these original binaries are effectively a separate channel and could boost the merger rates, we have decided to focus on the dynamical formation of binaries in this version of the code, and compute the single BH mass spectrum instead.

+In simulating star clusters, there is a trade-off between computational performance and accuracy.
+The method we use to simulate the BH subsystem in star clusters relies on the theory developed by Breen and Heggie (2013)~\cite{Breen:2013vla}, which breaks down when the cluster contains a relatively small number of BHs (roughly less than 40, although the exact number depends on many parameters).
+Furthermore, near the complete evaporation of the BH subsystem and as $N_{\rm BH}\to0$, the Coulomb logarithm is known to diverge, so our approximation of fixing $\log\Lambda_{\rm BH}=1$ may not be accurate.
+This limit is also reached in low-mass clusters ($M_{\rm cl}\lesssim10^5M_\odot$), where the initial number of BHs is only a few tens.
+Therefore, the prescriptions used in {\tt Rapster} may become unreliable for light clusters.